LeonorSSantana/PacmanRL_LM/README.md

 - Main Libraries:
   - Pygame: A set of Python modules designed for writing video games.
   - Gymnasium: A toolkit for developing and comparing reinforcement learning algorithms.
+  - MiniGrid: A minimalistic gridworld environment for reinforcement learning.

 ## Project Structure
 - `main.py`: Entry point of the game.